|

 details of the output format differ.
 For active-backup and

-server’s log will differ, even at points when they reflect the
+log will differ, even at points when they reflect the same data.

 Truncating History

-an earlier point.
-Because of the organization of OVSDB records,
+earlier point.
+Because of the organization of OVSDB records, this

-this is easy to do.
-Start by noting the record number <i> of the
+is easy to do.
+Start by noting the record number <i> of the first

-first record to delete in ovsdb-tool show-log output.
-Each
+record to delete in ovsdb-tool show-log output.
+Each record is

-record is two lines of plain text, so trimming the log is as
+two lines of plain text, so trimming the log is as simple as

 Corruption